Internet Dangers Statistics: A Look At The Internet’s Dark Side

 • Be careful when connecting free WiFi hotspots

-• Use a VPN, especially when traveling
+• Use a VPN, especially when travelling

 • Don’t open random links